Trump drags ‘stone cold loser’ Mitch McConnell for not helping overturn election

 To date, there has been no proof or credible corroboration of fraud in the 2020 election.

-Claims of voter fraud have been widely refuted by elections experts, including the Cybersecurity and Infrastructure Security Agency, who dubbed the 2020 election “the most secure in American history.”
+Claims of voter fraud have been widely refuted by election experts, including the Cybersecurity and Infrastructure Security Agency, who dubbed the 2020 election “the most secure in American history.”

 Former U.S. Attorney General William Barr, a Republican, broke ranks with the Trump administration in December, when he announced the U.S. Justice Department had uncovered no evidence of voter fraud that would have changed the election’s outcome.